Potomac Yard station: Estimated costs and financing

 On December 18, 2010, the Alexandria City Council unanimously approved a package that funded a large portion of the construction and operations of the proposed Potomac Yard station through the creation of the city's first special tax district.
 To fund the proposed $240 million construction cost of the Potomac Yard station, the Alexandria City Council approved a 20-cent special tax district for the Potomac Yard development.
 The projected cost to build the Potomac Yard station and the debt servicing paid over 30 years will be approximately $500 million.
 The 20-cent special tax district approved by the council is scheduled to take effect January 1, 2011, on developments within Potomac Yard and will generate about $500,000 a year in new tax revenues.
 The revenue from the tax district will be added to developer contributions and a soft tax increment financing area to pay bond debt financing over 30 years.

 The Alexandria City Council had proposed a second tax district within Alexandria's Potomac Greens neighborhood to aid in funding the Potomac Yard station's construction cost.
 Residents within the proposed tax district would have been taxed (after the station opened) 10 cents per $100 of assessed property value, generating approximately $185,000 a year.
 Alexandria city officials removed Potomac Greens from the second tax district in May 2011.

-In January 2015, the city of Alexandria was lent $50 million from the Virginia state government toward the new station, which will cost between $209–264 million.
+In January 2015, the city of Alexandria was lent $50 million from the Virginia state government toward the new station, which was expected to cost between $209–264 million.
 In July 2016, the Northern Virginia Transportation Authority approved $66 million for the station.
 When the station opened, it was confirmed that the cost of construction was around $370 million.